James L. Payne

 James L. Payne (born 1939) is an American social scientist writing on political science, economics, social science methodology, foreign policy, and political philosophy.
 After teaching political science at the university level for 20 years, he left academia to conduct research and writing as an independent scholar.

 Education

 After studying as an undergraduate at Oberlin College, Payne went on to study political science from the University of California, Berkeley, earning his Ph.D. in 1968.

 Academic career

 Payne has taught political science at Texas A&M University, as well as at Yale University, Wesleyan University, and Johns Hopkins University.
-From 1986 to 1988, Payne held the position of visiting scholar at Bowling Green State University, and in 1996 he was named a Bradley Fellow at the Heritage Foundation in Washington D.C.
+From 1986 to 1988, Payne held the position of visiting scholar at Bowling Green State University, and in 1996 he was named a Bradley Fellow at The Heritage Foundation in Washington D.C.

+Payne's work as a young scholar on politics in Colombia was criticized by economist Albert O. Hirschman for overly relying on quantitative methods.

 In 1985, Payne retired from academic tenure to study independently as the Director of Lytton Research and Analysis in Sandpoint, Idaho.
 He currently holds this position.